Menu

 RFK Jr. rallies ICWA members in Olympia in 2019

-Your CHD Washington Chapter tracks the following bills, initially sorted by the most recent Action Date:
+Your CHD Washington Chapter tracks the following bills in the 2025-26 sessions, initially sorted by the most recent Action Date.
+Any bill not passed this year is automatically carried over to the 2026 session.

 (BillTracker Navigation Tips: Sorted by latest Action Date; Bill Number and Action date columns are frozen; right-hand columns scroll; click on a row to expand all text; Click on a column to sort.)